shifaaKh28/EconomicsAlgorithms/Ass9/README.md

 ---

-## 🔍 What is Birkhoff Decomposition?
+## 🔍 What is Birkhoff Decomposition ?

 Given a matrix where:
 - Each row and column sums to 1